katherinemillar02/dietary-choice-substrate-conditon-consequences-for-lifespan-reproductive-success-and-fitness/README.md

 Both feeding behaviour and oviposition preference was measured in this experiment, using a diet which is known that *d. melanogaster* like to lay their eggs on, and a diet which is known to be a least preferred diet for oviposition preference.

 <img title="droso pic" alt="drosopAlt text" src="/images/graphimage.png" width=400 height=300>

+**"qPCR data analysis" (qPCR 8:1 and 1:8 larvae gene expression experiments)** Effect of maternal oviposition choice on larval gene expression.
+This experiment analyses the qPCR data collected to look at the effect of oviposition choice on larval gene expression using target genes *dilp3* and *dFOXO*.